The insurance agent's visits to homes, early 20th century UK

 Based on notes by the webmaster's mother (1906-2002), see sources

 When I was a child in the early 1900s, almost everyone had life insurance because it was a dreadful stigma for there not to be enough money to pay for a proper funeral.
 Without life insurance, the funeral would be very basic indeed, funded by the parish.

 Money was really tight in those days, but it could always be found for life insurance, even by the poorest of families living in slums.
 Life insurance started as soon as a new baby was born, when the parents would take out what was called a penny policy.

 There was also insurance for the contents of the house but not for the house itself because all the houses where I lived on the Huxley Estate in Edmonton (now Enfield) were rented, not owned.
 This was normal for wherever working class families lived.

 Elsewhere on this website is considerable detail on insuring the contents of a house in the 1930s.

-An agent from the insurance company would call at the house every month to collect to the money, and he (never she) would enter the payment into a book that he carried.
+An agent from the insurance company would call at the house every month to collect to the fee for the insurance, and he (never she) would enter the payment into a book that he carried.